justinTM/smart-duplicate-deleter/README.md

 # smart-duplicate-deleter

+Compares local duplicate music tracks to a set of rules and automatically deletes the "undesired" track.

 ## Code workflow
 1. Gather list of music files from a local root path
 2. Get file metadata for each file (ie. title, bpm, etc.)